sturdyplum/SturdyHackPack/README.md

 # SturdyHackPack

-Hack pack containing algorithms and techniques for ACMICP competetions.
+Hack pack containing algorithms and techniques for ACMICP competitions.